Princess Fawzia, Shah's first wife, dies in Egypt

 Fawzia, the glamorous sister of Fuad's father King Farouk, married Mohammad Reza Pahlavi in 1939, before he acceded the throne in Tehran.
 They divorced nine years later.

-She was one of a handful of royal family members who continued to live in Egypt after the 1952 revolution

-"In all the years I knew her I never heard her complain, and, God knows, she had many reasons to," said Melekper Toussou.

 Fawzia remarried, to an Egyptian army officer, on her return from her failed marriage to the Shah.
-The Shah went on to marry twice more and died in Cairo in 1980, less than a year after he was deposed in the Islamic revolution.
+He went on to marry twice more and died in Cairo in 1980, less than a year after he was deposed in the Islamic revolution.

 "The royal family of Egypt announces to the nation that it is mourning the passing of Her Royal Highness Princess Fawzia Fuad, daughter of His Majesty King Fuad I and sister of His Majesty King Faruk I and aunt of his Majesty King Fuad II and the former Empress of Iran," read a statement on the Facebook page.